The Sermon on the Mount: Hypocrisy

 Acts of Mercy (Matthew 6:14-15)

-It is easy to ask for mercy, but too many are willing to give same treatment that they want to other people (Ephesians 4:32; Colossians 3:13).
-Jesus warns that God will not treat us any better that we treat our fellow man (James 2:13; Matthew 18:21-35).
+It is easy to ask for mercy, but too many are not willing to give the same treatment that they want to other people (Ephesians 4:32; Colossians 3:13).
+Jesus warns that God will not treat us any better than we treat our fellow man (James 2:13; Matthew 18:21-35).

 Acts of Sorrow (Matthew 6:16-18)